t-sin/cl-system-font/README.md

 - font name
 - font families (this may be multiple values)
 - font styles (this may be multiple values)
-- font spacing (like proportional, monospaced or something)
-    - this should be which of monospace or not...?
+- if this font is monospaced?
 - supported languages (this may be multiple values)

 ## References